djmin43/react-playground/hook-lib/check-list.md

    1. what is 'types' in package.json
       - if 'files' are declared, no need to add 'types' to package.json
       - it will look for index.d.ts in files folder
+      - still good practice to have 'types' in package.json
    2. don't need @types at the moment